Home Insurance Covers Basement Floods, Right?

 Our independent agents shop around to find you the best coverage.

-How Do I Know if I Need Flood Insurance?
+How Do I Know If I Need Flood Insurance?

-If you're at all concerned about your home flooding, you might want to look into getting flood insurance.
+If you're concerned about your home flooding, you might want to look into getting flood insurance.
 But there are a few key risk factors that could make you want to add coverage sooner rather than later, including:

 • If you live in a designated flood zone

-• If you can't afford to pay $21,000, or the average amount of damage that just one inch of standing water in the home can cause, out of your own pocket
+• If you can't afford to pay $25,000, or the average amount of damage that just one inch of standing water in the home can cause, out of your own pocket

-Why Choose an Independent Insurance Agent?
+Why Work with an Independent Insurance Agent?

 Independent insurance agents also have access to multiple insurance companies, ultimately finding you the best home insurance and flood insurance coverage, accessibility, and competitive pricing while working for you.